 If you are a girl traveling alone to Bhutan, you will not face any kind of threat from people out there.
 Bhutan according to me is one of the safest places you can be.
 It has lovely and warm people everywhere who are ready to help you anytime you need help.

-While some easily complete these adventure trips, some return midway for several reasons like fatigue, difficulty in breathing etc. It is therefore advised that you travel in a group or at least one person to accompany you throughout your travel.
+While some easily complete these adventure trips, some return midway for several reasons like fatigue, difficulty in breathing, etc. It is therefore advised that you travel in a group or at least one person to accompany you throughout your travel.
 So basically, other than the geography of the country, nothing in Bhutan is unsafe.

 CONCLUSION & TAKEAWAY

-Travelling in Bhutan is an extraordinary awesome experience; the clean & green country teaches you how to be happy in small things, and that to be grateful for all that you have.
+Traveling in Bhutan is an extraordinary awesome experience; the clean & green country teaches you how to be happy in small things, and that to be grateful for all that you have.
 I am sure, my Bhutan travel guide will help you plan a perfect holiday in this happy country with yourself, and that you will be able to keep yourself away from all the hassles.

 If you face or have any question, feel absolutely free to write in below comment, I read all the comments and reply accordingly.